Asia Wilson joined the 7NEWS team in January 2020 as a multimedia journalist.

-Prior to her move back, the Salisbury, North Carolina native spent two years as a multi-media journalist for Southwest Georgia’s #1 station—WALB News 10.
+Before moving to the Upstate, the Salisbury, North Carolina native spent two years as a multimedia journalist for southwest Georgia’s #1 station—WALB News 10.

 Asia served as the station’s crime, court, and investigations reporter.
 She covered dozens of cases, and some of those gained national attention from major networks and publications across the country.